X

 Overview

 Umbilical hernias are a common and usually harmless condition in infants.
-They can also affect adults.
+Umbilical hernias also can affect adults.

 Symptoms

-A common sign of an umbilical hernia is a protruding bellybutton, which in infants may be most noticeable when they cry.
+A common symptom of an umbilical hernia is a belly button that sticks out.
+In infants, this may be most noticeable when they cry.

 Treatments

 Many hernias close on their own by age 1.
-To prevent complications, umbilical hernias that don't disappear by age 4 or those that appear during adulthood can be surgically repaired.
+Umbilical hernias that don't disappear by age 4 or those that appear during adulthood can be surgically repaired to prevent complications.